When it comes to eating on Oahu, we love keeping it casual.

 Pipeline Bakeshop and Creamery

-Why we love it: Sweet treats like the pumpkin crunch, ube haupia mac nut bar, and malasadas that are even better than Leonard’s.
+Why we love it: Sweet treats like the sweet potato haupia mac nut bar + malasadas (that are even better than Leonard’s).

 Pipeline Bakeshop is a spot we discovered not too long ago on one of our umpteenth visits to Oahu.
 I can’t believe it’s taken us this long to find this place!

-Gayla Young opened Pipeline Bakeshop & Creamery focusing on old fashioned classic treats.
+Hawaiian native Gayla Young opened Pipeline Bakeshop & Creamery, focusing on old-fashioned classic treats.
 After perfecting her malasada recipe for one year, she began pulling old family recipes and experimenting in the kitchen.

 All that effort certainly paid off because this bake shop sells some of the best treats on the island.

-Get the pumpkin crunch, the lilikoi cheesecake bar, the ube haupia mac nut bar, and the malasadas!
-Their original malasada rivals those of Leonard’s, and we actually like these better.
+The top sellers here are the pumpkin crunch, the cake bombs (8 different flavors every week), the lilikoi cheesecake bar, the sweet potato haupia mac nut bar (our personal fave), and the malasadas.
+Their original malasada rivals those of Leonard’s, and we actually like these better!

 Address: 3632 Waialae Ave Ste 102 Franklin Variety Building Honolulu, HI 96816